 Java class name of the error reporting valve which will be used

 by this Host.
-The responsability of this valve is to output error
+The responsibility of this valve is to output error

 reports.
 Setting this property allows to customize the look of the

 error pages which will be generated by Tomcat.
 This class must

 Note: If Tomcat expands the WAR file then it will add a file

 Note: Running with this option set to

 Pathname to a scratch directory to be used by applications for